International Study

 Study Abroad

-We encourage School of Design undergraduates to explore study abroad options in their sophomore year for study abroad in their junior year.
+We encourage School of Design undergraduates to explore study abroad options in their junior year.
 We have formal exchange agreements with many institutions (listed below), and we know that the courses they offer complement ours.

 Carnegie Mellon University maintains an extensive range of contacts with overseas institutions.
 Please visit Office of International Education’s Study Abroad for more information.
 The university was recently awarded the U.S. Senator Paul Simon Award for excellence in international initiatives, reflecting our position as one of the world’s top-tier global universities, and recognizing the university’s accomplishments in preparing students to address society's most pressing challenges.